 - If an independent contractor is able to establish through application to the Employment Authority or Court that in fact the real relationship with the University is one of employer/employee, they can then seek the normal protections afforded by employment law.
 (This may include redress for unjustified dismissal or claims for back payments in relation to an applicable collective agreement.)

 - Table 2 of this policy sets out the requirements of the University with respect to the treatment of taxation and other payments for independent contractors versus employees.

-- The University's Independent Contractor Agreement Template must be used as the basis for an independent contractor contract, unless agreed otherwise by the Director of Human Resource Management.
+- The University's Independent Contractor Agreement Template must be used as the basis for an independent contractor contract, unless agreed otherwise by the Director of People and Capability.

-- Specific advice about the use of the Independent Contractor Agreement Template is available from the Director of Human Resource Management.
+- Specific advice about the use of the Independent Contractor Agreement Template is available from the Director of People and Capability.

-- providing a copy of the signed contract to the Chief Financial Officer for use in monitoring the University's financial commitments and to help forecast cash flow requirements
+- providing a copy of the signed contract to the Director of Finance for use in monitoring the University's financial commitments and to help forecast cash flow requirements

 Responsibility for monitoring compliance

-- The Director of Human Resource Management is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor
+- The Director of People and Capability is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor

 - Breaches of this policy may result in disciplinary action under the Staff Code of Conduct.